houbena/redi-iot/iot-course-workbook.md

 ## Course Session 7 - Microsoft Session #2

-Difference between IoT Hub and IoT Central.

-IoT Hub is a PaaS / is an event broker. while IoT Central is SaaS / is much more than an IoT Hub / it comes with several things e.g. the IoT Hub and Analytics and Visualization.

-## Course Session 8 - Microsoft Session #3
+In this session, we will set our Raspberry Pi to send information about the humidity to the Azure IoT Hub.
+The IoT Hub, as we saw in the previous session, is an event broker that handles the communication between your IoT application and the devices it manages.

+1. Connect your Raspberry Pi to your computer, run it, and get the IP of your Pi (for more information about how to do this check the previous session)

+    Make sure that your temperature sensor is connected to your Raspberry Pi like mentioned in the session "MQTT and RaspberryPi".

-1. With RaspberryPi connected to your computer and running, visit on your browser <pi-ip>:1880, you should see the Node-RED page.
+2. In your computer, open a browser and visit your Pi on <pi-ip>:1880.
+You should see the Node-RED page.

-2. Add an **inject** block, double click on it and change the settings to the following:
+    Node-RED is a development tool for visual programming, where you can create an application based on predefined graphical elements.
+You have only to connect the elements and configure them correctly.
+Node-RED is instaled by default on the Raspberry Pi.

+3. Go to the User Settings of Node-RED and under **Palette > Install**, look for following modules, and click on install in front of each one:

+    - node-red-contrib-azure-iot-hub
-    -
+    - node-red-contrib-dht-sensor

+After the installation is done, you should see the new modules in the list of blocks on the left side.

+3. In the list of blocks, grab a **inject** and add to the design surface, double click on it, then set it as follows:

+    - Click on **Repeat** and select *interval* from the dropdown
+    - to the interval to 5 seconds.

-3. Insert a Raspberry element "rpi dht22" and modify its settings:
+4. Insert a Raspberry element **rpi dht22** and modify its settings.
--

-4. Add a block  **Debug** element from the **Output** section.
+5. In the same manner, add a block  **Debug** element from the **Output** section.

-5. Connect your RaspberryPi to your computer via HDMI.

-6. Insert a **Template** element from section **fuction** and add following message:
+6. Insert a **Template** element from **Function** section, double click, and add following message:

     ```
     {